 'How can we create our road to peace?' asks Christiane Reymann (El-fem, Berlin).
-Reading and reversing NATO's predicates, she answers, writing the alternatives.
+One by one she takes the 'risks' by which NATO justifies defence spending and shows how resources spent in other ways could avert them.
 Cynthia Cockburn says 'we must lay down the road as we walk it', by prefiguring our struggle the world we want to create: 'simultaneously creating and protesting, demonstrating peace while opposing war, modelling justice, equality and inclusion while resisting violence, touching people while challenging authorities' (WiB, London).
 It is not a mere absence of war, Nelly Martin reminds us, what we need is a culture of peace (MMM, Paris).
 For MdN Sevilla, the 'dream' is 'to be able to create and reproduce the power to break down the mental walls that the militarizing and militarist patriarchal system has built in us, drawing on our immense and closely-woven web of work, affection, tenderness and energy'.
 Only drawing on these resources may we be able to 'kick the military and its wars out of history'.

 The second half of the workshop was dedicated to small-group work (in five language groups).
 Deciphering the resulting 'flip-charts' revealed that all proposed to continue, back home, the analysis of NATO and EU militarization from a feminist antimilitarist perspective.
 But some concrete plans of action were recorded.
 The following are just a selection from wide-ranging discussions.
-The Spanish language group proposed continued street work (counter information), intervening at the various levels of education, and acting directly against military bases.
+The Spanish language group proposed continued counter information activity, intervening at the various levels of education, and acting directly against military bases.
 They stressed the importance of working with nearby groups; fixing particular appropriate dates for action e.g. on Afghanistan, Palestine; being creative in our actions; and continually updating our messages.

-The English language group proposed to ensure that information about militarization is translated into simple everyday language; and to compare the costs of NATO's and EU military budgets to particular items of social expenditure that people can readily grasp.
+The English language group proposed that information about militarization be transmitted in simple everyday language, and the costs of NATO's and EU military budgets be compared to social expenditures that people can readily grasp.
 The French language group discussed getting our themes and women present in the World March of Women planned for 2010.
 Those in the German language group proposed campaigns of action to increase awareness of NATO, the EU and Euratom, and to do more work women and men together.
 In the Italian language group DiN Napoli noted that this was the first time they had really put their minds to NATO, despite its clear significance in their region.
 Now they plan to work both locally and internationally to expose 'the protection concept', with a gender perspective.